-Meeting new people, helping them reach their goals and being outdoors.
-This has been my passion growing up and now I get to do what I love for a living.
+I enjoy meeting new people, helping them reach their goals and spending time outdoors.
+This was my passion growing up and now I get to do what I love for a living.

 I first get to know my potential student by asking their golfing experience, goals they would like to achieve, and what the primary concern is with their game.

-We then get started with checking 5 fundamentals being grip, posture, alignment, ball position and stance.
-For in-swing principles I like to work on mechanics the first half to check on certain essentials and make changes when needed.
-We rehearse, exaggerate and make less than full swings to implement a change then re-check with video to match up feels.
+We then get started with checking 5 fundamentals: grip, posture, alignment, ball position and stance.
+For in-swing principles, I like to work on mechanics the first half to evaluate certain essentials and make changes when needed.
+We rehearse, exaggerate and practice partial swings to implement a change then re-check with video to match up feels.

 -Golf Academy of America graduate with area of emphasis on teaching.

 Series of four 1hour - $270